misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

   print(employees)  # All but the last item
 {% endhighlight %}

-You can play with it here:
+You can play with it here - try to match the print statements to the calls to pop and append.
+If you get lost, click the "debugger" arrow on the left to move through the program line by line!

-<iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/Python-Employee-Firing-Pop-Example?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="800px" width="100%" src="https://repl.it/@misingnoglic/Python-Employee-Firing-Pop-Example?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Now imagine you had a list of people you wanted to hire, but didn't have room for.
 You have now a list of `potential_employees`, and whenever you have room to hire someone, you want to hire the person who's been waiting the longest.
-You could do `potential_employees.pop(0)` to remove them from potential_employees, and then add them to `employees`!
+You could do `potential_employees.pop(0)` to remove them from the front of potential_employees, and then add them to `employees`!
 That's a much better example!
 If you use a list in the `Last In First Out` (LIFO) model, it's called a `Stack`, and the list is used in the `First in First Out` (FIFO) model, it's called a Queue.
 These are good CS words to know, if you aren't already familiar.

 ### range(stop)

 `range()` is a function that returns an "range object", which is kind of like a list that isn't evaluated until you actually need the item you're asking from it.
+It basically works the same as a list in terms of indexing and looping.
+This type of object is called an `iterator`.

 `range(stop)` will return an iterator from 0 up until the stop number.
 Just like list indexing, you can also give it a start, and a skip.
 For convenience I'll convert them to lists, but when you use them you mostly won't have to: